i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 To avoid a KCI and/or resource exhaustion attack, where an attacker drops Bob's NSR replies to keep Alice sending NS messages, Alice should avoid starting New Sessions to Bob after a certain number of retries due to timer expiration.

-Alice and Bob each do one DH initialization to create the inbound and outbound Existing Session session tag and symmetric key ratchet chains, and do a DH ratchet for every Next DH Key block received.
+Alice and Bob each
+do a DH ratchet for every NextKey block received.

-Alice and Bob each do two session tag ratchets and two symmetric keys ratchets after each DH ratchet.
+Alice and Bob each generate new tag setstchets and two symmetric keys ratchets after each DH ratchet.
 For each new ES message in a given direction, Alice and Bob advance the session tag and symmtric key ratchets.